hyang214/PaperCodeInMC/README.md

 + Mining Itemset-based Top-k Distinguishing Sequential Patterns with Gap Constraint
 + Mining Frequent Closed Sequential Patterns with Non-user-defined Gap Constraints

+Attention:
++ The code of iDSP-Miner, kDSP-Miner and FOUNTAIN have not been uploaded.
++ The code of kiDSP-Miner is still under review and modify.

 ## 1. iDSP-Miner

 + <b>Abstract</b>: Mining contrast sequential patterns, which are sequential patterns that characterize a given sequence class and distinguish that class from another given sequence class, has a wide range of applications including medical informatics, computational finance and consumer behavior analysis.
 In previous studies on contrast sequential pattern mining, each element in a sequence is a single item or symbol.
 This paper considers a more general case where each element in a sequence is a set of items.
 The associated contrast sequential patterns will be called itemset-based distinguishing sequential patterns (itemset-DSP).
 After discussing the challenges on mining itemset-DSP, we present iDSP-Miner, a mining method with various pruning techniques, for mining itemset-DSPs that satisfy given support and gap constraint.
 In this study, we also propose a concise border-like representation (with exclusive bounds) for sets of similar itemset-DSPs and use that representation to improve efficiency of our proposed algorithm.
 Our empirical study using both real data and synthetic data demonstrates that iDSP-Miner is effective and efficient.